All-Ireland: In sports

 Many high profile modern sports were codified within the United Kingdom at the end of the nineteenth century, during a period of British imperial dominance, and while the whole of Ireland was a constituent country of the United Kingdom.
 As such, early international competition first featured the four constituent countries of the UK; England, Scotland, Wales and Ireland, before spreading to other parts of the Empire.
-For this reason, in many sporting contexts outside Olympic sport (which was first reorganised by the French and Greeks, and in which the UK competed as Great Britain), the UK does not compete as one national team, and almost never under the name 'United Kingdom'.
-When the Irish Free State left the United Kingdom in 1923, many of the existing 'Ireland' teams remained united, covering both jurisdictions, although association football, notably, did not.
+For this reason, in many sporting contexts, the UK does not compete as one national team, and almost never under the name 'United Kingdom'.
+(The exception is Olympic sports, which were first reorganised by French and Greek bodies, in which the UK competes as Great Britain.)

+When the Irish Free State left the United Kingdom in 1923, many of the existing 'Ireland' teams remained united, covering both jurisdictions.
 These sports are described as being organised on an All-Ireland or all-island basis.
+The most notable sport not to follow this trend was association football.